 - A minimum of 24 hours is required on each occasion

-- Requests may be made at the Issue & Enquiry desk or by phone or email
+- Requests may be made at the Enquiries Desk or by phone or email

 Study support helper